micartey/cluster-bot/README.md

   output: "cache.bin",
 ```

-The library is meant to be passively used thus does't need to be interacted with.
+The library is meant to be passively used thus doesn't need to be interacted with.